divyapriya3337-del/Web-development/README.md

 Helps avoid deeply nested callbacks.
 Works with .then(), .catch(), and async/await.
 Promise is a JavaScript object that represents the result of an asynchronous operation.
 It has three states: Pending, Fulfilled, and Rejected.
 Promises can be handled using .then(), .catch(), and async/await.
+JavaScript Async/Await
+Definition
+Async/Await is a modern JavaScript feature used to handle asynchronous operations in a simpler and more readable way.
+It works with Promises.
+1. async
+The async keyword is used before a function.
+An async function always returns a Promise.
+Example
+async function greet() {
+  return "Hello World";
+}

+greet().then(result => {
+  console.log(result);
+});
+Output:
+Hello World
+2. await
+The await keyword pauses the execution of an async function until the Promise is completed.
+Example
+async function getData() {
+  let result = await Promise.resolve("Data received");
+  console.log(result);
+}

+getData();
+Output:
+Data received
+3. Async/Await with try...catch
+try...catch is used to handle errors. async function getData() {
+  try {
+    let result = await Promise.resolve("Success");
+    console.log(result);
+  } catch (error) {
+    console.log(error);
+  }
+}

+getData();
+4. Async/Await with Fetch API
+A common use is getting data from a server. async function getUsers() {
+  try {
+    const response = await fetch("https://api.example.com/users");
+    const data = await response.json();

+    console.log(data);
+  } catch (error) {
+    console.log("Error:", error);
+  }
+}

+getUsers();
+Advantages
+Easy to read and understand.
+Makes asynchronous code look like normal sequential code.
+Works with Promises.
+Error handling is easy using try...catch.
+Async/Await is a modern JavaScript feature used to handle asynchronous operations.
+The async keyword defines an asynchronous function, while await waits for a Promise to complete.
+It makes asynchronous code easier to read and maintain.
+JavaScript Modules
+Definition
+JavaScript Modules allow us to divide a large JavaScript program into separate, reusable files.
+This makes code easier to organize, maintain, and reuse.
+There are two main keywords:
+export
+import
+1. Export
+The export keyword is used to make a variable, function, or class available to another JavaScript file. math.js export function add(a, b) {
+  return a + b;
+}
+2. Import
+The import keyword is used to use exported code from another file. main.js import { add } from "./math.js";

+console.log(add(10, 20));
+Output:
+30
+3. Using Modules in HTML
+Use type="module" in the <script> tag.
+HTML
+<script type="module" src="main.js"></script>
+4. Default Export
+A module can have one default export. message.js export default function greet() {
+  console.log("Hello!");
+}
+main.js
+import greet from "./message.js";

+greet();
+Advantages of JavaScript Modules
+Organizes code into separate files.
+Makes code reusable.
+Easier to maintain large projects.
+Reduces code duplication.
+Helps manage complex applications.
+JavaScript Modules are used to divide code into separate files and reuse it when needed.
+The export keyword makes code available to other modules, and the import keyword brings that code into another module